Guide to Work, Study, Travel and Living Abroad

 • PADI Open Water (for 8 and 12 week volunteers) and Advanced Open Water

 Global Vision International offers various other volunteer expeditions in Mexico (as well as many other countries in Latin America and worldwide) to meet almost any interest.
-For expedition itineraries and more information as well as photo and video libraries, stories from the field, and life on the expedition, visit their website.
+Visit their website for expedition itineraries and more information, photo and video libraries, stories from the field, and life on the expedition.

 Conservation Based Volunteering: